If you have just purchased a phyCORE-AM62x development kit, start your development here.

 Basic Evaluation Requirements

-This Quickstart guide walks through booting the phyCORE-AM62x development kit into Linux and how to establish a console session with it using a Windows host machine.
+This Quickstart guide walks through booting the phyCORE-AM62x development kit into Linux and how to establish a console session with it using either a Linux or Windows host machine.
 Host system requirements are minimal for basic serial communication, and for the purposes of this Quickstart, any modern computer could be used.
-PHYTEC recommends using a native Windows environment to establish serial communication with the development kit and leaving the bulk of development tasks for a dedicated Ubuntu 18.04 build server or Virtual Machine.
+PHYTEC recommends using a Linux environment for our development kits but Windows works as well to establish serial communication.
+However, anything further serial communication requires a Ubuntu 20.04 build server or Virtual Machine.

 Host system requirements for the more process-intense development tasks are detailed in the BSP Development Guide guide, but you won’t need those host system requirements to follow this Quickstart or to follow the Interface Guides.